 How popular is the baby name Wentworth in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Wentworth and check out all the blog posts that mention the name Wentworth.
+Plus, check out all the blog posts that mention the name Wentworth.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 Speaking of popular baby names Nova Scotia…did you know that the province’s Open Data site includes birth registration records from the mid-1800s and from the early 1900s?
 I isolated the records from 1914 — the most recent year in the data — and came up with baby name rankings for about a century ago:

 9. Catherine (over 100 girls)

 The rankings represent about about 6,700 baby girls and about 6,800 baby boys born in Nova Scotia in 1914.
 I’m not sure how many babies were born that year overall, but it looks like the province’s total population in 1914 was roughly 500,000 people.

 Hundreds of the names were used just once.
 Here are some examples:

 Boston’s Central Burying Ground was established in 1756, so it’s newer than the other Boston cemeteries I’ve blogged about (King’s Chapel, Granary, and Copp’s Hill).
 Nevertheless, it still contains some pretty interesting names: